unilaiva/unilaiva-songbook/README.md

 > (Docker by default, Podman also supported) that has all the correct packages
 > installed and configured correctly.

-This works on Linux and MacOS, or Windows with WSL.
+This works on Linux and MacOS, or Windows with WSL2.
 Using Linux is recommended, as it is the most tested of the operating systems.

 Simply execute the compilation script without arguments.